-Basic earnings (loss) per share is computed on the basis of the net earnings (loss) for the period divided by the weighted average number of ordinary shares outstanding during the period.
+Basic earnings (loss) per share is computed based on net earnings (loss) for the period divided by the weighted average number of ordinary shares outstanding during the period.
 Diluted earnings (loss) per share is based upon the weighted average number of ordinary shares and of potential ordinary shares outstanding when dilutive.
-Potential ordinary share include outstanding stock options, restricted shares and warrants, which are included under the treasury stock method when dilutive.
-The calculation of diluted earnings (loss) per share does not include 3,271,507, 3,397,834 and 3,900,837 options, restricted shares and warrants for the years ended December 31, 2020, 2021 and 2022, respectively, because their effect would be anti-dilutive.
+Potential ordinary shares include outstanding stock options and warrants, which are included under the treasury stock method when dilutive.

+The calculation of diluted earnings (loss) per share does not include 3,397,834, 3,900,837 and 7,070,688 options and warrants for the years ended December 31, 2021, 2022 and 2023, respectively, because their effect would be anti-dilutive.